Protecting Privacy & Data During Remote Working & Using Zoom

 1. Video or audio recording of a lecture is permitted but only with advance notice and opportunity to opt out of video/audio participation.
 This requires that you download and install the native Zoom app for your computer.

--Where recording is permitted, it is permitted only by the host (typically instructor or meeting chair).
+a.
+Where recording is permitted, it is permitted only by the host (typically instructor or meeting chair).
 Students in a class and/or meeting participants and any student-hosted meetings are prohibited from recording of any kind.
-Accommodations for students with special needs will occur through instructor recording.
+Accommodations for students with disabilities will occur through instructor recording.

 2 Video or audio recording (including taping, recording, photographing, screen capture and other methods of capture) for purposes other than instruction is prohibited absent a strong rationale and only if the host provides advance notice and opportunity to opt out of video/audio participation.

 3. During video conferencing, there is a chat function that permits participants to ask questions and engage in dialogue with the class or meeting proceeding.
 Recording, including photographing, screen capture, or other copying methods of chat exchanges is prohibited except by the instructor or meeting chair when advance notice is provided.

 4. Online advising can occur via chat, audio, or video conferencing using Zoom or other approved software tools, or by phone.
 Sessions should not be recorded; rather, the advisor should log notes in the customary fashion.

 B. Tips For Privacy Protections For Synchronistic Videoconferencing